Sustainable Aviation Fuel (SAF) for Greener Skies

 How is Sustainable Aviation Fuel Made?

 The production of SAF taps into various renewable resources.
-Broadly speaking, SAF can be derived from sustainable feedstocks such as used cooking oil, agricultural and municipal waste, and carbon dioxide captured directly from the air.
+Broadly speaking, SAF can be derived from sustainable feedstocks such as used cooking oil, agricultural and municipal waste, or green hydrogen and carbon dioxide captured directly from the air.
 These materials are refined to create a fuel that works in aeroplane engines in the same way as conventional jet fuel.

 Hydrocarbon fuels are of particular interest.